RedHatQE/polarize/README.md

-# jong
+# polarize

-Jong is a tool that uses Java runtime reflection and an Annotation Processor at compile time to get annotation data about classes and methods.
+polarize is a tool that uses Java runtime reflection and an Annotation Processor at compile time to get annotation data about classes and methods.
 Specifically, it does two things:

 1) @Test TestNG annotations so that @Test annotated classes and methods can be gathered.
 2) @Polarion and @Requirement annotations to gather enough information to